idebtor/JoyJava/Generics.md

    return (x.compareTo(y) > 0) ? x : y;
 }
 ```
-When this method is invoked, e.g. via maximum(55, 66), the primitive ints are auto-boxed to Integer objects, which are then implicitly upcasted to Comparable.
+When this method is invoked, e.g. via `maximum(55, 66)`, the primitive ints are auto-boxed to `Integer` objects, which are then implicitly upcasted to `Comparable`.
 The compiler checks the type to ensure type-safety.
 The compiler also inserts an explicit downcast operator for the return type.
 That is,
 ```
 (Comparable)maximum(55, 66);
 (Comparable)maximum(6.6, 5.5);